 Rethinking Humanity’s Place in the World

 The “Anthropocene” marks the unprecedented moment when humanity becomes a dominant force in planetary history, responsible for the widespread alteration of the world’s land, ocean, and atmospheric ecosystems.
-Facing the Anthropocene at the Kenan Institute for Ethics considers humanity’s place in the world and what it means for social and political change.
+Now concluded, the Facing the Anthropocene program at the Kenan Institute for Ethics considered humanity’s place in the world and what it means for social and political change.

 The realities of anthropogenic climate change, species extinction, and sea level rise compel a rethinking of humanity’s place in the world, and a reimagining of the dominant cultural and political forms that threaten life on our planet.
 Our situation is one in which many of the built environments — the food and energy systems, the infrastructures for production, transport, and dwelling — designed for human flourishing now imperil the lives of countless fellow creatures and the places they inhabit.